What is data modeling?

 What is the most important consideration in data modeling?

-The most important objective of data modeling is to create the foundation for a database that can rapidly load, retrieve, and analyze large data volumes.
-An effective data modeling concept requires mapping business data, relationships between data, and how the data is used.
+The most important consideration in data modeling is creating a foundation for a database that can rapidly load, retrieve, and analyze large data volumes.
+An effective data modeling concept requires mapping business data, connecting the relationships between that data, and understanding how the data is used.

 How often should a data model be retrained?

-The frequency with which a data model should be retrained varies with the model and the problem it helps solve.
-A model might need to be retrained daily, weekly, or more periodically, such as monthly or annually, based on how often training data sets change, whether model performance has decreased, and other considerations.
+The frequency with which a data model should be retrained varies between the model and the problem it solves—this could mean retraining daily, weekly, or more periodically, such as monthly or annually, based on how often training data sets change, whether data model performance has decreased, and other data science considerations.

 What does it mean to validate a data model?

-The process of data model validation confirms that the model is structured properly and can perform its intended purpose.
-An effective data modeling tool facilitates the validation process with automated messages that prompt users to fix errors, optimize queries, and make other changes.
+To validate a data model means to confirm the data model is structured properly and can perform its intended purpose.
+An effective data modeling tool facilitates the validation process with automated messages that prompt users to fix errors, sort queries, and optimize storage options for data reduction.

-What are the key concepts of data modeling?
+What are the three key concepts of data modeling?

-Database modeling concepts fall into three categories: Conceptual data modeling, logistical data modeling, and physical data modeling.
+There are three data modeling concepts: Conceptual data modeling, logistical data modeling, and physical data modeling.
 Ranging from the abstract to discrete, data modeling concepts create a blueprint for how data is organized and managed in an organization.